 ● Since 2010, there has been a 51 percent increase in the number of parents who have had their rights terminated and a 56 percent increase in children waiting to be adopted.

-● While there are many people looking to adopt babies, older children can have a difficult time finding forever homes.
+● While many people are looking to adopt babies, older children can have a difficult time finding forever homes.
 Children over the age of 8 who are available for adoption only have a 20 percent chance of being adopted.

-● On average, 64 young people age out of the foster care system each and every day.
+● On average, 64 young people age out of the foster care system every day.
 They often have no support system once they turn 18.

 ● 20 percent of all children who age out of the foster care system become homeless,

 ● 75 percent experience mental health issues such as post-traumatic stress disorder, less than 3 percent go on to earn a degree, and a staggering two-thirds of the females who age out of the system will become pregnant by the age of 21.

 The demand for homes is high, but as detailed in the article, “Lack of Foster Parents Creating a National Crisis,” the homes aren’t always available.
 In May 2017, The Tennessean newspaper reported that due to the inability to find placements, some children were made to sleep in state offices on couches or in a room at a local church until the officials were able to find a more suitable place for them to go.

 While many of the statistics are disheartening, there is hope.
 If you have the room in your heart and your home, being a foster parent is within your reach.
 Whether you are hoping to adopt through foster care, looking to provide love and support to children in their time of need, or if you find yourself taking in the child of a relative—there is training and support available to you.